-As at June 30, 2021, the statement of claim received by the Company on February 10, 2021, as disclosed in the Annual Consolidated Financial Statements (the "Revised Claim") remained outstanding.
+As of the date of this MD&A, the statement of claim received by the Company on February 10, 2021, as disclosed in the Annual MD&A (the "Revised Claim") remains outstanding, but is inactive.
 The Revised Claim was filed by the PharmHouse Majority Shareholder and concerns certain disputes relating to PharmHouse.
-The Company considers the Revised Claim as it relates to its own actions to be completely without merit and intends to vigorously defend its position at the appropriate time and in the appropriate forum, if necessary.
-The Company has not recognized any provision relating to the Revised Claim.
+While the Revised Claim has not been formally withdrawn, the Company was advised by counsel to the PharmHouse Majority Shareholder that it was not necessary to prepare a statement of defense at this time.